chubtoad-black/mysql-scratchpad/README.md

 Thanks to [mysqljs/mysql](https://github.com/mysqljs/mysql) for the MySQL client.

+>Warning: mysql-scratchpad is still in early development so I would not recommend using it in a production environment yet.

 ## Features
->Note: mysql-scratchpad is still in early development so I would not recommend using it in a production environment yet.

 ### Connect to MySQL server
 Use the command palette to run the `MySQL: Connect` command.
 You will be prompted for host address, username and user password.
 Once a connection is made, an untitled .sql file will be opened.
 Connections are closed when using the `MySQL: Disconnect` command or when VSCode is closed.